realpython/python-guide/docs/starting/install/osx.rst

 Doing it Right
 --------------

-Let's get a real version of Python.
+Let's install a real version of Python.

-While Lion comes with a large number of UNIX utilities, those familiar with Linux systems will notice one key component missing: a decent package manager. `Homebrew <http://mxcl.github.com/homebrew/>`_ fills this void.

 First, you'll need to have GCC installed to compile Python.
 You can either get this from `XCode <http://developer.apple.com/xcode/>`_ or the smaller `OSX-GCC-Installer <https://github.com/kennethreitz/osx-gcc-installer#readme>`_ package.

+While Lion comes with a large number of UNIX utilities, those familiar with Linux systems will notice one key component missing: a decent package manager. `Homebrew <http://mxcl.github.com/homebrew/>`_ fills this void.

 To `install Homebrew <https://github.com/mxcl/homebrew/wiki/installation>`_, simply run::